 All attendees (including participants, support crew, and spectators) should read and understand the event rules thoroughly prior to registration and event commencement.
 Anyone found in breach of the race rules or otherwise behaving inappropriately may result in the disqualification of the associated runner / relay team at the discretion of the Race Director.

 Solo entries may be exchanged and relay teams may change membership prior to the close of entries.
 No changes will be permitted following the close of entries.
 An administration fee of $20 applies to all changes.

 Withdrawals prior to midnight, 30 June 2021 will receive a refund of 50% of their entry fee.
-Subsequent entries will forfeit 100% of their entry fee.
+Subsequent withdrawals will forfeit 100% of their entry fee.

 In the event of cancellation of Capital to Coast, options will be provided either to carry the registration over to the subsequent year or be refunded less sunk costs.
 Due to the complex approval and logistics, if the event is unable to take place on the scheduled weekend, there is no provision for the event to be postponed.